 Bachelor of Science in Health Sciences

-Programs of study will provide students with the academic preparation for acceptance into various professional and graduate degree programs, such as clinical laboratory technology, cytotechnology, physician assistant, occupational therapy, physical therapy, nutrition science, public health, and other healthcare-related professions.
+Programs of study will provide students with the academic preparation for acceptance into various professional and graduate degree programs, such as clinical laboratory technology, cytotechnology, physician assistant, occupational therapy, physical therapy, nutrition science, public health, and healthcare administration or other healthcare-related professions.
 Both the track and core courses selected by each student will be based on his or her career goals.

 Track I, the Science Track, is designed for students who are preparing for graduate programs in the sciences, health sciences, and therapy fields.

 Track II, the Allied Health Track, is open only to students who have, or who are pursuing, an Associate degree in a clinical field.

 Track III, the Management Track, is designed for students who are preparing for entry into a non-clinical area of healthcare or who plan to pursue graduate study in healthcare administration.